 - You’ve been unknowingly touching your face all day transferring bacteria to your face.
 It’s thought that the face is the dirtiest part of your entire body.

-To remove face makeup at during your nighttime skin care routine, I always suggest using a cleansing lotion (not a foaming gel) since it does a better job at properly removing makeup.
+To remove face makeup at during your nighttime skincare routine, I always suggest using a cleansing lotion (not a foaming gel) since it does a better job of properly removing makeup.
 There is a very specific way to remove face makeup to ensure it gets properly removed.
 Read how to wash your face at night.
 (You’ll need to scroll down in the post to read the nighttime cleansing directions.)

-Many people, including myself, like to do a mask as part of their nighttime skin care routine.
-A mask is very beneficial for resetting the skin especially if you’ve been on an airplane, wearing more makeup than usual, had one too many cocktails, been out in the sun and pollution, or getting blemishes.
+Many people, including myself, like to do a mask as part of their nighttime skincare routine.
+A mask is very beneficial for resetting the skin, especially if you’ve been on an airplane, wearing more makeup than usual, had one too many cocktails, been out in the sun and pollution, or are getting blemishes.